prof-tallman/codepuzzles/science/streamflow/README.md

 ## AI Restriction ##
 Students may use AI to look up:
 - How to open and read CSV files
-- How to parse strings into floats
+- How to parse strings into integers or floats
 - Unit conversions and statistical algorithms
 - How to format numbers or strings for printing
-- How to use Matplotlib for plotting (only at the final stage)
+- How to use common graph/plot libraries (for the final stage)

 Students may not share the project description or ask AI to write the complete solution.
 Asking the AI to connect individual concepts is also prohibited.